 Need to look at one or both sides of a controversial social issue?
 This clarifies the facts of each topic as well as the arguments for and against.

 Opposing Viewpoints is a premier online resource covering today’s hottest social issues.
 This cross-curricular research tool supports science, social studies, current events, and language arts classes.
 Its informed, differing views present each side of an issue and help students develop information literacy, critical thinking skills, and the confidence to draw their own valid conclusions.

-This database provides instant access to 7000 plus newspapers and magazines, from 120 countries in 60 languages.
+Online access to 7000 plus newspapers and magazines, from 120 countries (including New Zealand) in 60 plus languages.

-Their titles which include the Dominion Post and the Manawatu Standard will no longer be available to be read from home via the PressReader app or website.
-Stuff titles will only be accessible through the PressReader website at one of our Libraries.
+Stuff Ltd has restricted access to their magazine and newspaper titles through the PressReader app.
+Their titles which include the Dominion Post and the Manawatu Standard are no longer available to be read from home using the PressReader app.

 World History (Gale In Context)